Aerial view of lakefront homes and lakes in Windermere Florida

 The Butler Chain of Lakes is the defining natural feature of Windermere.
 According to the Town of Windermere, the community's identity is built around "living among the lakes."
 According to the Orange County Water Atlas, the Butler Chain consists of 13 interconnected lakes in southwest Orange County.
 The chain is known for excellent water quality, and it supports fishing, boating, kayaking, paddleboarding, wakeboarding, and other water sports year-round.

 The lakes include Lake Butler, Lake Down, Lake Sheen, Lake Tibet, Lake Louise, Lake Bessie, Lake Chase, and several others connected through navigable canals.
-The system allows boaters to travel between lakes, which gives the chain a scale that individual lakes in other parts of Orlando cannot match.
+The system allows boaters to travel between lakes, which gives the chain a scale that individual lakes in other parts of Orlando can't match.

 For home buyers, the Butler Chain is the single most important thing to understand about Windermere.
 Lakefront homes on the Butler Chain command premium prices.
 Homes with lake views but no direct access are a different product.
 Homes near the lakes but without any meaningful water connection are a different product again.
 Understanding where a property sits in relation to the Butler Chain, and what kind of access it actually has, is one of the most important parts of buying in Windermere.